 The School of Chemistry at the University of Melbourne is one of Australia's leading research centres in the chemical sciences.

-We have more than 30 different groups conducting research in a range of multidisciplinary areas.Read more
+We have more than 30 different groups conducting research in a range of multidisciplinary areas, in addition to hosting several Centres of Excellence.Read more

 We have an excellent international reputation in research with an ongoing program to keep our facilities at world standard and our efforts focussed.Read more